 How to get there?

-MAPEI Stadium is quite distant of the city centre of Reggio-Emilia, but it's good accessible by car, the A1 Milan - Naples passes the stadium (exit Reggio-Emilia).
+MAPEI Stadium is quite far from the city centre of Reggio-Emilia, but it's very well accessible by car.
+The A1 Milan - Naples passes the stadium (exit Reggio-Emilia).
 Follow the signs with the little football and within minutes you'll stand in front of Sassuolo's home.

-The stadion has its own train station as well.
-Here stop regional trains to the centre of Reggio Emilia as well, where long distance trains stop as well.
+The stadium has its own train station as well.
+Regional trains stop here and in the centre of Reggio Emilia too, which you can reach with long-distance trains as well.

 Images: Shutterstock, BSR Agency